MattZ6/required-api/README.md

 ## 🤝 Contributing

 > Contributions, issues and new features are **always welcome**!
-You can explore them [here](https://github.com/MattZ6/auth-flow-api/issues).
+You can explore them [here](https://github.com/MattZ6/required-api/issues).

-Feel free to submit a new issue with a respective title and description on the the Auth Flow API repository.
+Feel free to submit a new issue with a respective title and description on the the **Required API** repository.
 If you already found a solution to your problem, i would love to review your pull request!
 Have a look at our [contribution guidelines](.github/CONTRIBUTING.md) to find out about the coding standards.

 ## 📜 License